psidex/CustomBangSearch/README.md

 browsers search engine.

 ## Options page

+_The Amazon, Ebay, and Etsy defaults are UK URLs so change those if you need to!_

 - Go to the extensions options page to change the bangs and where they go
 - Click on any cell in the table to edit it; the bang is what goes after the !